nalisidev/zabbix/src/go/plugins/docker/README.md

 - "0" if the connection is broken (is returned if there is any error during the test, or the response is not "OK").

 ## Troubleshooting
-The plugin uses log output of Zabbix agent 2.
-You can increase debugging level of Zabbix agent 2 if you need more details about the current situation.
+The plugin uses log output of Netwatch agent 2.
+You can increase debugging level of Netwatch agent 2 if you need more details about the current situation.